-An EMS operator is authenticated and authorized to the EMS application using either the local EMS users management tools or a centralized Radius or TACACS+ server.
+An EMS operator is authenticated and authorized to the EMS application using either the local EMS users management tools or a centralized Radius, TACACS+ or LDAP server.
 By default, the EMS application manages its users in the local EMS server.